IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2021-02-28-february-review.markdown

 ## Habit goals

 - 22 minutes of reading every day.
 [Drop from Jan] Down from 30 minutes in January, which was a little too much for me.
 Again, counting only time spent reading books, not articles.
 Modified to read 1 chapter (of DDIA) per day on Feb 13.
+Modified to read 1 chapter every 2 days (on Feb 22).
 - 10 minutes of walking per day.
 Decided not to change this one; added a running goal instead.
 - 2 times a week running (for varying times).
 [New] Aim is to do 10 mins first week (continuing from January), 15 the second, 22 the third and 25 the fourth.
 - 5 chess puzzles in a row every day.
-[Same as Jan]
+[Same as Jan].
+Dropped as a goal for the last week, can still do in free time (on Feb 22).
 - 3 sets of push-ups every other day.
 [Change from Jan] Weighted, 3x11 with 2:00 rest between sets.
 - 3 sets of squats every other day.
 [Change from Jan] Weighted, 3x15 with 2:00 rest between sets.
 - [Secret goal].
 Will be revealed later.
+Upped from 2/0 to 4/1 (on Feb 22).
 - 1 design article per day.
 [New] Added on Feb 10.
+Reduced to 2 per week (on Feb 22).

 ## Non-habit targets

 - 500 correct chessCom puzzles for the month.
 Total of 2744.
   - *Week 1: At 2603*
   - *Week 2: At 2770*
+  - *Week 3: At 2999*
 - [Added end of week 1] Finish reading & paste notes for Designing Data-Intensive Applications

 And now,